yangashley/task-list-api/ada-project-docs/optional-enhancements.md

 What should happen if...

-- when creating a task, the value of `completed_at` is a string?
+- when creating a task, the value of `completed_at` is a string that is not a datetime?
-- when updating a task, the value of `completed_at` is a string?
+- when updating a task, the value of `completed_at` is a string that is not a datetime?
 - when getting all tasks, and using query params, the value of `sort` is not "desc" or "asc"?

 For each of these, consider what the HTTP response should be.